Labeling without Seeing? Blind Annotation for Privacy-Preserving Entity Resolution: Blind Annotation Protocol

 Under this assumption, the data owner can design a set of Boolean questions for all the features of a certain record.
 Utilizing first-order logic chains a set of questions together and the evaluation of a record turns it into a single Boolean value as the final result.
 For example, assume the question set is $Q=\{Q_1, Q_2, \ldots Q_n\}$, and it could be $Q=Q_1 \vee \neg Q_2 \ldots \wedge Q_n$ after conversion with first-order logic.
 Therefore, $Q(r)=Q_1(r)\vee \neg Q_2(r) \ldots \wedge Q_n(r)$ returns a Boolean value that implies whether the record $r$ has all the desired features.

 In our protocol, the feature question set $Q$ is as $f$ in homomorphic encryption that uses to evaluate the encrypted record $\enc{r}$ with \texttt{HE.Eval}, that is, $\texttt{HE.Eval}_{\varepsilon}(Q, \enc{r}, pk)$, or simply $Q(\enc{r})$.
-Constructing $Q$ that is homomorphically executable is non-trivial due to the operator limitation and the hardness of the efficient encryption circuit construction (see details in Section~\ref{sec:functions}).
+Constructing $Q$ that is homomorphically executable is \emph{non-trivial} due to the operator limitation and the hardness of the efficient encryption circuit construction (see details in \Cref{sec:functions}).

-Hence, on a high level, we design an annotation language for the ease of use in Section~\ref{sec:dsl} and pre-defined some primitive functions that encapsulate the details of homomorphic circuits for constructing such questions using DSL in Section~\ref{sec:functions}.
+Hence, on a high level, we design a simple annotation language for the ease of use in \Cref{sec:dsl} and pre-defined some primitive functions that encapsulate the details of underlying homomorphic circuits in \Cref{sec:functions}.
+With this layered design, \emph{the domain oracles focus solely on the annotation logic}, and the program handles the tricks and optimizations for the sophisticated underlying homomorphic circuit construction.